lightdash/lightdash/README.md

 Have a question about a feature?
 Or maybe fancy some light reading?
 Head on over to our [Lightdash documentation](https://docs.lightdash.com/) to check out our tutorials, reference docs, FAQs and more.

+You can also [Ask Lightdash Guru](https://gurubase.io/g/lightdash), it is a Lightdash-focused AI to answer your questions.

 ## Reporting bugs and feature requests

 Want to report a bug or request a feature?
 Open an [issue](https://github.com/lightdash/lightdash/issues/new/choose).